Kellog99/GNN/README.md

 The idea of this repo is to have a unique library for multi multi-dimensional (or even unidimensional, i.e. autoregressive) timeseries regression.
 Up to now the model that have been implemented are
 * GLSTM one shot prediction
 * GLSTM seq2seq prediction
+* GAT-LSTM one shot prediction
+* GAT-LSTM seq2seq (it is too much expensive)

 Future release will have
-* GCLSTM one shot prediction
+* GCLSTM one shot prediction with Graph Convolutional network
 * GCLSTM seq2seq prediction
 * ARIMA
 * ARMA